 If you have children, being an active, regular part of their existence is important.
 Not only for them but also for your custody claim.

-- The courts are reluctant to drastically change a child’s daily life and routine, so if you aren’t in their lives as much during the pendency of the divorce, you’re setting the precedent of how you want to remain in their lives.
+- The courts are reluctant to drastically change a child’s daily life and routine.
+If you aren’t in their lives as much during a pending divorce, that sets a precedent going forward.

 - When deciding custody, they evaluate how entrenched each parent is in day-to-day activities.
 The more involved you are, the more likely it is a custody arrangement will reflect that.